Everything We Know About Travis Scott, The Father Of Kylie Jenner's Brand-New Baby

 On February 4, Kylie Jenner announced via Instagram that she gave birth to her first child, an eight-pound baby girl.
 With the announcement, Jenner shared an 11-minute video documenting her pregnancy.
-Jenner also made it clear that Travis Scott was the father of the child.
+Jenner also made it clear — because it wasn't truly clear before — that Travis Scott was the father of the child.
 Scott is a quiet presence in the video; he spends most of it hugging Kylie and does not say a word on camera.
 So, it's not as if we have more info or insight into Scott.
-We just know that he's a father, and he really, really seems to care about Jenner.
+We just know that he's a father, and he really, really seems to care about Kylie Jenner.

 Advertisement